YannickLuts/Wordpress-operator/README.md

 # Wordpress-operator

 This wordpress-operator aims to provide a simple way of deploying a wordpress environment inside your Kubernetes cluster.
+It was a project for an Internship and now the operator is open source.

 # Goals
 The goals of this operator are: